You may be eligible for Newborn Upfront Payment and Newborn Supplement if you or your partner have a baby or a child comes into your care.

 When you adopt a child

 If you're adopting a child, you may be eligible if both of the following apply:

-- the child of any age is placed in your or your partner's care by an authorised party as part of the adoption process, and
+- the child of any age is placed in your or your partner's care by an authorised party as part of the adoption process

 Why you may not be eligible

-- your partner has already received these payments for the child, or
+- your partner has already got these payments for the child, or

-If you receive Dad and Partner Pay, you may still be eligible for Newborn Upfront Payment and Newborn Supplement.
+If you get Dad and Partner Pay, you may still be eligible for Newborn Upfront Payment and Newborn Supplement.

 Approved care organisations